- Mozzarella Sizes

 The short answer is it depends.

-If you want to melt the mozzarella in the oven while the pizza cooks, it is best to choose a small mozzarella size, that would be either the pearls or the noccioline; anything bigger than that will not melt.
+If you want to melt the mozzarella in the oven while the pizza cooks, it is best to choose a small mozzarella size: the pearls or the noccioline; anything bigger than that will not melt.

 If you want the cheese to melt extra fast in strings, choose a low moisture mozzarella cheese instead of fresh mozzarella.